FourTwoOmega/mc-qa-aa/e2e/README.md

 ## Integration Test Scenarios

 The 3 test cases preceded by an asterisk contained in square brackets ([*]) have been selected to be implemented.

+Data entered for tests will be cleared after each test by refreshing the page.

 ### Passing Criteria